 Mortgage Broker vs Direct Lender: What’s the Difference?

-Which should you shop for a mortgage with?
-If you have credit issues or other needs, considering a broker’s array of options would make sense.
-If your financial health is solid and you want to save time and money, applying with a direct lender could be a good course of action.
+Which way of shopping for a mortgage is better?
+If you have credit issues or other needs, using a broker to see an array of options might make sense.
+But if your financial health is solid and you want to save time and money, applying with a direct lender could be a good course of action.

 In any case, it’s smart to get a few quotes and compare offers for the same type of loan and term.